-28. Does your jurisdiction impose specific security requirements on certain sectors, industries or technologies (e.g., telecoms, infrastructure, artificial intelligence)?
+29. Does your jurisdiction impose specific security requirements on certain sectors, industries or technologies (e.g., telecoms, infrastructure, artificial intelligence)?

-Cybersecurity regulations provide for entities in sectors of vital importance in particular administrations, establishments and public enterprises and organisms disposing of a state agreement or license to perform a regulated activity (i.e those relating to public security, the financial sector, industry, transport networks, energy production and distribution and mining, the supply and distribution of water, telecommunications and postal services, audiovisual and communications, health and justice) are required to establish special measures for the protection of sensitive data in the critical infrastructure sector.
+Cybersecurity regulations provide for entities in sectors of critical importance in particular public entities and other entities of critical importance (i.e., those relating to public security, the financial sector, industry, transport networks, energy production and distribution and mining, the supply and distribution of water, telecommunications and postal services, audiovisual and communications, health and justice) are required to establish special measures for the protection of sensitive data in the critical infrastructure sector.